olegkleiman/sundance/README.md

-# Sundance - plugable AI chatbox
+# Sundance - pluggable AI chatbox
 ## Overview
-Sundance is a pluggable, privacy-respecting AI chatbox that integrates:
+Sundance is a pluggable, privacy-respecting AI chatbot that integrates:

 •	A lightweight browser-based SPA frontend (written in React).